bahrus/xtal-sip/README.md

 It's also been my experience that, with web components, [when it comes to fonts](https://github.com/bahrus/scratch-box), referencing a css file that needs to be placed outside any ShadowDOM is a common need.

-How should we modify the conditionalImport function to accommodate both js reference(s) and a css reference(s) that need to be added (say) to document.head?
+How should we modify the conditionalImport function to accommodate both js reference(s) and css reference(s) that need to be added (say) to document.head?

 This is subject to change as the CSS/stylesheet/constructible stylesheet proposals flap in the wind, but I'm thinking: